-Decommissioning of two NPAIs in Morecambe Bay, DP3 and DP4, continued in 2021 reducing our footprint in the region as we remove infrastructure which is no longer required.
+Decommissioning of two NPAIs in Morecambe Bay, DP3 and DP4, topsides continued in 2021-2022 reducing our footprint in the region as we remove infrastructure which is no longer required.
 Both jackets are now scheduled for removal during 2023.
-The Millom West Platform, Millom East and Dalton tiebacks are due to be handed back to the owner, Harbour Energy in 2022.
+The Millom West Platform, Millom East and Dalton tiebacks are now handed back to the owner, Harbour Energy, in 2022.